Your field app needs to work where the Sonoran Desert eats your signal

 Exactly what you get

 An offline-first field app that keeps working with no signal, integrates the scanners and sensors your crews actually carry, and reconciles cleanly when devices reconnect at the trailhead.
-It feeds your ERP (Enterprise Resource Planning) software and inventory management software on sync, ties into your field service management software for dispatch, and pushes captured data to your business intelligence dashboards.
+It feeds your ERP (Enterprise Resource Planning) software and inventory management software on sync, ties into your field service management software for dispatch, and pushes captured data to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson